 As a restaurateur about to embark on the journey of starting your very own business, there are so many different options available to you.
 From fine dining to food trucks, there are more than a dozen different types of restaurants you can run – it’s just a matter of choosing the business model that fits your goals.

-So, if you’re looking for ideas on what kind of restaurant to open, this guide offers:
+So, if you’re looking for ideas on what kind of venue to open, this guide offers:

 Let’s dive in.

 Before you make a final decision on the type of restaurant you want to open, be sure you understand all the exciting options available to you.
-Here are the 14 most common types of restaurants.
+Here are the 14 most common categories.

-If you’re all about providing white tablecloth service, fine dining is the restaurant category for you.
-The fanciest of all the restaurant types on this list, fine dining staples include impressive wine lists and entrees – think filet mignon or cedar plank salmon.
+If you’re all about providing white tablecloth service, fine dining is the category for you.
+The fanciest of all the restaurant models on this list, staples include impressive wine lists and entrees – think filet mignon or cedar plank salmon.

-At a fine dining restaurant, you need to wow your guests consistently with outstanding cuisine and creative food plating techniques.
+At this type of restaurant, you need to wow your guests consistently with outstanding cuisine and creative food plating techniques.
 You must also offer an upscale atmosphere with exceptional service, carefully curated music, and beautiful lighting.

 Find out how TouchBistro’s Fine Dining Restaurant POS can help you create an elevated hospitality experience.